-As an exception to the foregoing, in the event that a merger by absorption agreement is signed in which the Company is merged with and into another company or in the event of an Offer likely to lead to a Change in Control (hereinafter referred to, in both cases, as a "Transaction"), the BSA{2020} exercise rights will be accelerated by the Company's Board of Directors so that all warrant holders are able to exercise 100% of their not yet exercisable BSA{2020} and take part as Company shareholders in said Transaction if they so desire.
+As an exception to the foregoing, in the event that a merger by absorption agreement is signed in which the Company is merged with and into another company, or split into two or more companies, or in the event of an Offer likely to lead to a Change in Control (hereinafter referred to, in each cases, as a "Transaction"), the $BSA{2021}$ exercise rights will be accelerated by the Company's Board of Directors so that all warrant holders are able to exercise 100% of their not yet exercisable $BSA{2021}$ and take part as Company shareholders in said Transaction if they so desire.

-In such event, the Company will inform each warrant holder (or the warrant holder's beneficiaries) that the warrant holder has (15) days to exercise all the BSA{2020} held; this exercise period is set freely by the Company in relation to the Transaction completion calendar.
-Failure to exercise all the BSA{2020} held by the warrant holders within said period will result in the BSA{2020} lapsing with no compensation due from the Company.
+In such event, the Company will inform each warrant holder (or the warrant holder's beneficiaries) that the warrant holder has (15) days to exercise all the $BSA{2021}$ held; this exercise period is set freely by the Company in relation to the Transaction completion calendar.
+Failure to exercise all the $BSA{2021}$ held by the warrant holders within said period will result in the $BSA{2021}$ lapsing with no compensation due from the Company.